 Anna is a Los Angeles-based film producer and creative executive.
-Her most recent accomplishment as music supervisor/music consultant, was for the multi-award winning “short to feature" film WHIPLASH (2013/2014/2015) written and directed by Damien Chazelle, produced by Jason Reitman and Jason Blum.
+Her most well known accomplishment as music supervisor/music consultant, was for the multi-award winning “short to feature" film WHIPLASH (2013/2014/2015) written and directed by Damien Chazelle, produced by Jason Reitman and Jason Blum.
 WHIPLASH was released theatrically by Sony Pictures Classics and was nominated for 5 Academy Awards, including Best Picture, winning 3 Oscars, including Best Supporting Actor (JK Simmons).
 Besides WHIPLASH, other produced and music supervised films include, STICKY NOTES (2016), UZLA (2016), DIRTY (2015), FREE RIDE (2013), WATERCOLOR POSTCARDS (2013), KISS ME (2012), BESTIES (2012), GUNS, GIRLS & GAMBLING (2012), NOMADAS (2011) and VILE (2011).
 Anna is presently the lead producer and creative executive with a variety of elevated, character driven, film and television content in various stages of development to pre-production.
 Anna’s entry into the world of music arrived by accident in 2002 while working as an actor in an off-off-off Broadway play in NYC where she was forced to learn music copyright clearances and music publishing, as music was a central theme to the play.
 Self-taught with no formal training working at record labels and/or music publishers, she currently owns song copyrights, and has become a beckoning music publisher which includes controlling the rights to WHIPLASH.
 In 2013, Grannucci collaborated with the Academy Award Winning Italian Maestro Ennio Morricone and his son Andrea Morricone on musical material for film in Rome Italy.
 In August 2015, Granucci acquired the exclusive option rights to the entire library from the estate of the late, E. Jack Neuman, the Emmy Nominated and multi-award winning WGA Writer, Television Producer and Show Creator for all his unpublished and unproduced scripted material.
 Genres include Action, Crime and Mystery Dramas, Sci-Fi and Westerns.
 Neuman was best known for several hit television series such as Police Story, Petrocelli, Mr.Novak and A Man Called Shenandoah.
 Prior to the entertainment business, Granucci spent 5 years in the finance industry as Director of Corporate Communications reporting to the CEO at a publicly traded company with assets in excess of $2 Billion.
 She has liased her knowledge of business with her passion for the arts.
 Full Bio »

 Q: What is the format of a webinar?

-A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.
+A: Stage 32 Next Level Webinars are typically 90-minute educational broadcasts that take place online using a designated software program from Stage 32.
 Your webinar will be taught by a working industry professional with in-depth teaching on a topic.
 If you are able to attend live you will be able to ask your Stage 32 Educator questions during Q&A.

 Q: What are the system requirements to watch my webinar live?

 A: You will need to meet the following system requirements in order to run the webinar software: Windows 7 or later Mac OS X 10.9 (Mavericks) or later.

-If you have Windows XP, Windows Vista and Mac OS X 10.8 (Mountain Lion): The webinar software does not support these operating systems.
+If you have Windows XP, Windows Vista and Mac OS X 10.9 (Mountain Lion): The webinar software does not support these operating systems.
 If you are running one of those operating systems, please upgrade now in order to be able to view a live webinar.
-Upgrade your Windows computer / Upgrade your Mac computer
+Upgrade your Windows computer / Upgrade your Mac computer.

 Q: What if I cannot attend the live webinar?

-A: If you cannot attend a live webinar and purchase an On-Demand webinar, you will have access to the entire recorded broadcast, including the Q&A.
+A: If you cannot attend a live webinar or purchase an on demand webinar, you will have access to the entire recorded broadcast, including the Q&A.

-Q: Will I have access to the webinar afterward to rewatch?
+Q: Will I have access to the webinar afterward to re-watch?

 A: Yes!
-Like all Stage 32 education, after the purchase of a live or On-Demand webinar, you will have on-demand access to the audio recording, which you can view as many times as you'd like for a whole year!
+Like all Stage 32 education, after the purchase of a live or on demand webinar, you will have on-demand access to the recording.